August 20, 2019

-Lynn Kryfke, RN, MSN, executive direct at Children’s Community Health Plan, and Sumant Rao, senior vice president of performance analytics at Cotiviti, discuss their renewed partnership and highlight what health plans can learn from their combined successes and challenges.
+Lynn Kryfke, Children’s Community Health Plan, and Sumant Rao, Cotiviti, discuss their recently renewed partnership and highlight what other health plans can learn from their successes and challenges together.

-Please tell us a about yourself and your background at each of your companies.
+Integrated Healthcare Executive: Please tell us a little bit about yourself and your background at each of your companies.

-LK: I have a bachelor’s of science in nursing, and a master’s degree in health care systems with systems leadership from Marquette University.
+Lynn Kryfke: My name is Lynn Kryfke.
+I have a Bachelor's of Science in nursing, and a Master's degree in Healthcare Systems with Systems Leadership from Marquette University.

-I’ve been working in the children’s system for almost 11 years, and at Children’s Community Health Plan (CCHP) for 9 of those years.
-I’ve been in my current role for almost 8 years as a director of health plan clinical services, and then as the executive director with increasing span and responsibility.
+I've been working here in the children's system for almost 11 years, and at Children's Community Health Plan for practically 9 of those years.
+I've been at my current role for almost 8 years as a Director of Health Plan Clinical Services, and then as the Executive Director with increasing span and responsibility.

 I oversee utilization management, case management, complex case and disease management, quality improvement, and risk adjustment.
 I'm responsible organizationally for quality, risk adjustment, and accreditation.

 Our health plan started out offering Medicaid in Wisconsin in 2006.
 In 2017, we added our marketplace and commercial products.
 We pride ourselves as being local, part of the community, and a not‑for‑profit.
 We offer Medicaid, marketplace, and commercial products.
 We have approximately 125,000 Medicaid member lives and about 11,500 marketplace and commercial members, in the state of Wisconsin only.